AlternativeFFFF/Alt-F4/submissions/dyworld-history/dyworld-history.md

 # DyWorld-Dynamics and it's history <author>Dysoch</author>

-Hello everybody, my name is Dysoch.
-In this article I will write a bit about my history with modding Factorio, why I am doing it and what is coming.
-So, lets get to the history
+Hello everybody, my name is Dysoch, and I'm the creator of all the Dy mods.
+In this article I will write a bit about my many years of history with modding Factorio, and the next exciting release that I have been working on for almost a year.
+But first, I will explain where it all started.

 ## History ##
 When I bought Factorio, I was already playing it for a year, but officialy bought it when Factorio 0.7 was in development.
 I simply loved the game, but felt it could be better.
 So I started modding.
 I had no idea what I was doing, but luckily a nice guy by the name of FreeER came to aid me, and learned me to code properly.
 I had several breaks over the years where I was burned out on modding or had too much to do in my life, but I always have an itch to come back.

 When I started to mod, there was only 1 major overhaul mod, called F-Mod.
 I wanted to have the same as that mod, and started.
-It was clunky in the beginning, but eventually DyTech touched every aspect of the game.
+It was clunky in the beginning, but after years off hard work the DyTech franchise touched every aspect of the game.
 I rewrote it several times under somewhat the same name, but the content stayed mostly the same.
 By rewriting, I learned to code it better, easier to read and edit things.
 I always had several ideas that were a little out of reach for me, but I always strived to make planets into Factorio since I started modding.
 Luckily Earendel did that now, and I can work on other projects

 The DyTech was very populair back in the day.
-I even played together a few times with Xterminator and Oninaig while they were doing a lets play on Youtube.
+I even played together a few times with Xterminator and Oninaig while they were doing a lets play on [Youtube](https://www.youtube.com/watch?v=RGuc-OVRE94).
 After a few years (Factorio 0.15) I started to work on the next step of DyTech, DyWorld.
 A major rewrite after 2 years of no modding, to fit DyTech better into the ever evolving Factorio.
+This mod was better developed, had more exciting features.
+Started experimenting with heated furnaces and features that complimented that.
 I made great strides, and worked on it till just before Factorio 1.0.0.
 Several content creators played it on Youtube:
 [KatherineOfSky DyWorld Playthrough](https://www.youtube.com/playlist?list=PL4o6UvJIdPNqubR5oXdx9SqKFoYW_SL-q),
 [Nexxus Gaming DyWorld Playthrough](https://www.youtube.com/watch?v=Eqs8dakCzL8&list=PLXEOcXLt0r4RxjOgak-BRzO8PMoMnqnoy), [Lumatan DyWorld Playthrough (German)](https://www.youtube.com/watch?v=eH6lu5N-oPQ&list=PLEui1S1GUHOMKnVrLjgybKRKzBNMIHTfk)